foundObjects/zram-swap/README.md

 cd zram-swap && sudo ./install.sh
 ```

-The installer will start the zram-swap.service automatically after installation
+The install script starts the zram-swap.service automatically after installation
-and enable service start during each subsequent boot.
-The default allocation
+and enables the systemd service during boot.
+The default allocation creates an lz4
-creates an lz4 zram device that should use around half of physical memory when
+zram device that should use around half of physical memory when completely full.
-completely full.

 I chose lz4 as the default to give low spec machines (systems that often see
-the greatest benefit from swap on zram) whatever performance edge I could.
+the greatest benefit from swap on zram) every performance edge I could.
-While lzo-rle is quite fast on modern hardware a machine like a Raspberry Pi
+While lzo-rle is quite fast on modern high-performance hardware a machine like a
-2B appreciates every optimization advantage I can give it.
+Raspberry Pi or a low spec laptop appreciates every speed advantage I can give it.

-The default configuration using lz4 should work well for most people. lzo may
-provide slightly better RAM utilization at a cost of slightly more expensive
-decompression. zstd should provide better compression than lz\* and still be
-moderately fast on most machines.
-On very modern kernels and reasonably fast
-hardware the best overall choice is probably lzo-rle.

 ### Configuration

-Edit `/etc/default/zram-swap` if you'd like to change compression algorithms or
+Edit `/etc/default/zram-swap` if you'd like to change the compression algorithm or
 swap allocation and then restart zram-swap with `systemctl restart zram-swap.service`.
+The configuration file is heavily commented and self-documenting.

 A very simple configuration that's expected to use roughly 2GB RAM might look
 something like: